Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 Oh, cool.

-You should walk me out the front door as well.
+We used to walk me out the front door as well.

 Yeah, I put a leash on you.

-But that's more of a king thing.
+But that's more a king thing.

 If Dave moves in there, then he gets to be, he gets to sort of hang out with all of them.